 Keep these sneakers clean and polished; throw the laces in the wash on the regular and hit the white walls (if applicable) with a Magic Eraser to remove any scuffs.
 Clean with traditional leather shoe polish, or use an old toothbrush and white toothpaste or laundry detergent to scrub out spots and quickly rinse and blot dry.

 When styling sneakers, think of post-9/11 style.
 We wore hoodies under blazers, sneakers with skirts, joggers in place of suiting trousers, and things were a bit slouchy and relaxed in fit.
-The looks were more normcore which meant no visible logos, not a lot of color, very clean and simple.
+The looks were more Normcore which meant no visible logos, not a lot of colors, and very clean and simple.
 While in 2023 you can wear any kind of color you desire, simplicity and fit is key in making sneakers work in the workplace.

 Sneakers are great with trim ankle pants and no-show socks.
 A low-profile sneaker (not too chunky, not too thick of a sole, cut low at the ankle) gives a modern classic vibe.
 Here, depending on your office environment you can get a bit more creative with color.
 Adidas Gazelles are a great option for a non-white sneaker that is low profile and looks great with pants.